 Make sure the last tenant out of the property takes both gas and electricity meter readings.
 Then telephone the utility provider, give them the readings and ask for the account to be closed and final bill sent to whoever is handling the final payment.

 What about the professional clean?

 As per section 4, clause 12 of the contract, we will arrange a professional clean of the property to occur after the last tenant has left.
-The maximum cost of this will be £50 plus £50 per tenant, however if you leave the property in good condition the cost could be considerably less.
-Last year's average figure per tenant was £37.
+The maximum cost of this will be £50 plus £50 per tenant, however if you leave the property in good condition this cost will be reduced.
+Last year's average figure per tenant was £40.
 Note however that if any carpet shampoo cleaning is required this will be extra, and for those houses that needed it, last year's average figure was £22 per tenant.
 You can either pay for this directly, or you can ask for it to be deducted from your dilapidations deposit.
 Most tenants opt for the latter.

 What happens if I leave stuff behind?

 Please enusre you clear all rubbish from inside the property, such as under the stairs and in cupboards.
 Also ensure you take all of your belongings with you.
 Any items or rubbish left behind will be disposed of by a licenced waste carrier which will incur a charge.
 Please act responsibly and recycle as much as you can, taking any unwanted clothing to charity shops or to local clothes bins.

 When do I get my deposit back?